Argylle (soundtrack): Reception

 Filmtracks.com praised the arrangement of the main title theme, however, "the rest lacks the cohesive sense of stylish pizzazz to make it a successful parody score while also failing to achieve convincing coolness to be taken seriously".
 Zanobard Reviews described it as an "endlessly fun action score" where "the way that exquisite motif is then weaved to impeccable enjoyment through thunderous action highs and heartfelt lows makes this soundtrack well worth a listen".
 Anton Smit of Soundtrack World described it as an "outstanding score by Lorne Balfe for a very entertaining film."
-Music critic Jonathan Broxton wrote "Argylle really is a perfect example of what a good excellent contemporary action score can be.
+Music critic Jonathan Broxton of Movie Music UK wrote "Argylle really is a perfect example of what a good excellent contemporary action score can be.
 It uses large orchestral and choral forces blended with an appropriate amount of electronic enhancements, acknowledges the familiar espionage movie soundtrack tropes without being a slave to them, contains at least three memorable recurring thematic ideas, and engages in some creative, propulsive, exciting action music that uses elements of one or more of those themes in a variety of interesting ways."
 Johnny Oleksinski of New York Post criticized it as a "cliched musical score that never pipes down".
 Pete Hammond of Deadline Hollywood described it as "terrific and atmospheric".